tlshaheen/api_docs/doc/donations_api.md

 Create Endpoint
 ---------------

-The endpoint creates a donation with the provided data.
-Returns a full representation of the donation which was created.
-Returns errors if the creation fails.
+This endpoint creates a donation with the provided data.
+It returns a full representation of the donation that was created.
+If the creation step fails, it returns an error.

 ```
 POST /api/v1/donations